Red Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- Over their last 10 contests, the Red Sox were named underdogs twice and won each contest.
+- In three games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 2-1.

-- In their last 10 matchups with a total posted by sportsbooks, the Red Sox and their foes are 4-6-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on five occasions.

 - The Red Sox's previous 10 matchups have not had a spread set by bookmakers.
-Boston games have gone over the point total four times in a row, and the average total during this stretch was 8.9 runs.
+Boston and its opponent have topped the over/under for five consecutive games, with the average total set by oddsmakers being 8.9.

 Red Sox Betting Records & Stats